Ryan Dorsey: Career

 Dorsey began acting professionally shortly after moving to New York, working primarily in television, taking his first roles in 2013 on Southland and Parks and Recreation.
 He is mainly known for his recurring role as Earl on Justified in 2015, and then Duquesne "Dime Bag" Baker on Ray Donovan in 2017, and his other appearances include recurring roles on Pitch, Bosch, Yellowstone, Runaways, Stumptown, The Vampire Diaries and Nashville.

 He was originally contracted for a three episode arc on Justified, before being bumped to five and then ten episodes of the thirteen-episode season.
 On Pitch he portrayed Tommy Miller, a member of the baseball team who objects to a woman joining the team, and he played Blake in the second season of Yellowstone.
 His debut feature film role came in 2016's Blood Father, a French film in the English language starring Mel Gibson, with Dorsey in a small role as the drug dealer Shamrock.
 In January 2021, Dorsey was added to the cast of the ABC drama Big Sky as recurring character Rand Kleinsasser.
+In December 2025–January 2026, Dorsey starred in the second season of the Apple TV period comedy-drama Palm Royale as recurring character Jedebedaiah.